Halloween Mesh Wreath Ideas That Are Frighteningly Good!

 Notice how a layer of mesh ribbon is wrapped around and another layer was added on top and fluffed out to look more interesting? and the use of ornaments and spooky skeleton adornments – home run.
 You can do something similar to that; you will need to use a hot glue gun or something like e6000 to attach small objects, try to follow a scattered pattern for interest.

-You’ll probably need a lot of ornaments to be able to cover the base, and some adhesive as well.
-The more different colors you use, the more dope it will look!
-You’ll want to build out the first layer and glue it first, and then after it has dried start with the next layer and keep alternating colors until you get the effect you want.
+The more different colors (but stick to the fall and Halloween-esque color scheme…) you use, the more dope it will look!
+You’ll want to build out the first layer and then start with the next layer and keep alternating colors until you get the effect you want.

 Creative Commons Image Attribution: Images by Forsaken Fotos